itsnavee/k8s/README.md

-> This tutorial is a modified version of the original developed by [Kelsey Hightower](https://github.com/kelseyhightower/kubernetes-the-hard-way).
+> This is a personal lab that is a modified version of the original developed by [Mumshad Mannambeth](https://github.com/mmumshad/kubernetes-the-hard-way).

 # Kubernetes The Hard Way On VirtualBox